oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

-If the protected resource request does not include authentication credentials or does not contain an access token that enables access to the protected resource, the resource server MUST include the HTTP "WWW-Authenticate" response header field; it MAY include it in response to other conditions as well.
-The "WWW-Authenticate" header field uses the framework defined by HTTP/1.1 {{RFC2617}}.
+If the protected resource request does not include authentication credentials or does not contain an access token that enables access to the protected resource, the resource server MUST include the HTTP `WWW-Authenticate` response header field; it MAY include it in response to other conditions as well.
+The `WWW-Authenticate` header field uses the framework defined by HTTP/1.1 {{RFC2617}}.

-All challenges defined by this specification MUST use the auth-scheme value "Bearer".
+All challenges defined by this specification MUST use the auth-scheme value `Bearer`.
 This scheme MUST be followed by one or more auth-param values.
 The auth-param attributes used or defined by this specification are as follows.
 Other auth-param attributes MAY be used as well.

-A "realm" attribute MAY be included to indicate the scope of protection in the manner described in HTTP/1.1 {{RFC2617}}.
-The "realm" attribute MUST NOT appear more than once.
+A `realm` attribute MAY be included to indicate the scope of protection in the manner described in HTTP/1.1 {{RFC2617}}.
+The `realm` attribute MUST NOT appear more than once.

-The "scope" attribute is defined in {{access-token-scope}}.
-The "scope" attribute is a space-delimited list of case-sensitive scope values indicating the required scope of the access token for accessing the requested resource. "scope" values are implementation defined; there is no centralized registry for them; allowed values are defined by the authorization server.
-The order of "scope" values is not significant.
-In some cases, the "scope" value will be used when requesting a new access token with sufficient scope of access to utilize the protected resource.
-Use of the "scope" attribute is OPTIONAL.
-The "scope" attribute MUST NOT appear more than once.
-The "scope" value is intended for programmatic use and is not meant to be displayed to end-users.
+The `scope` attribute is defined in {{access-token-scope}}.
+The `scope` attribute is a space-delimited list of case-sensitive scope values indicating the required scope of the access token for accessing the requested resource. `scope` values are implementation defined; there is no centralized registry for them; allowed values are defined by the authorization server.
+The order of `scope` values is not significant.
+In some cases, the `scope` value will be used when requesting a new access token with sufficient scope of access to utilize the protected resource.
+Use of the `scope` attribute is OPTIONAL.
+The `scope` attribute MUST NOT appear more than once.
+The `scope` value is intended for programmatic use and is not meant to be displayed to end-users.

 Two example scope values follow; these are taken from the OpenID